simon-ritchie/apysc/docs_src/source/timer.md

 # Timer

-This page will explain the `Timer` class.
+This page explains the `Timer` class.

 ## What is the Timer?

-The `Timer` class will handle the timer's tick.
+The `Timer` class handles the timer's tick.
 You can call a handler at any intervals by it.

 ## Basic usage

-The `Timer` class requires the `handler` and `delay` (timer interval in milliseconds) arguments.
-And the `start` method will start that timer.
-A handler would be received a `TimerEvent` instance and options arguments.
+The `Timer` class requires arguments for the `handler` and `delay` (timer interval in milliseconds).
+And the `start` method starts that timer.
+A timer passes the `TimerEvent` instance and options arguments to a specified handler.

-The following code will set the `Timer` when the rectangle (`Sprite`) is clicked:
+The following code sets the `Timer` when clicking the rectangle (`Sprite`):

 ```py
 # runnable